 Above: Some early pictures of Valerie Masters.

-The article about Valerie's music career in "Vision" magazine can be found on the Eurovision page of this site.
+There is an excellent article about Valerie's music career in "Vision" magazine, which can be found on the Eurovision page of this site.
+The article includes information about Valerie's entry into the BBC's "A Song for Europe" in 1961.

 This web site is dedicated to Valerie's Mother, Sarah (Sally) Sassienie.